kismakk/CocktailCrafter/README.md

 ## About

-Cocktail Crafter is a website made for users to search for all kinds of cocktails.
+Cocktail Crafter is a website made for users to search for all kinds of cocktails by name.

-Website is made with JS/HTML/CSS and Bootstrap, and is powered by [free Cocktail API](https://www.thecocktaildb.com/api.php).
+Website is made with JS/HTML/CSS and Bootstrap for the purpose of learning the basics of frontend development.

 Website is a final assignment for "Frontend Web Development" course in Oulu University of Applied Sciences.